Greashun/DART206/README.md

 ### ← style.css

 CSS files add *visual styling rules* to your content.
+Note that this file is within a folder called "css" to give you some practice working with file paths.
+This is also common practice for bigger proejcts where you might have multipel CSS files.

 ### ← assets